LG's G6 phone will lose the modular gimmick

 "It was a meaningful test for us," said LG Chief Technology Officer Skott Ahn in an interview Wednesday.
 "Of course, we paid a lot."

-That shift comes as LG, which makes everything from refrigerators to televisions, attempts to win back mobile customers.
-The company had made headway with a portfolio of affordable phones and its G line of flagship phones, but the G5 represented a big misstep.
+That shift marks a turnaround effort for LG as it attempts to win back mobile customers.
+The company, which sells everything from refrigerators to televisions, had made headway with a portfolio of affordable phones and its G line of flagship phones, but the G5 represented a big misstep.

-"We have to follow customer acceptance," he said, noting that LG's carrier partners also nixed the modular idea.
+"We have to follow customer acceptance," Ahn said, noting that LG's carrier partners also nixed the modular idea.

 He said the idea of a satellite of accessories wouldn't completely disappear, suggesting other peripherals that didn't need to be plugged in to the phone could still be available.